Elsie Effah Kaufmann Foundation: Project Alpha

-This project was launched as part of "Celebrating a year's impact of practical science education in basic schools," to commemorate the EEK Foundation's first anniversary which took pace at the British Council in Accra.
+This project was launched as part of "Celebrating a year's impact of practical science education in basic schools," to commemorate the EEK Foundation's first anniversary which took place at the British Council in Accra.
 Students and instructors from over a hundred schools participated in practical and hands-on science projects during this event.

 Elsie Effah Kaufmann, who has taught and engaged with several scientific students over the years, is certain that providing students with more practical instruction starting in elementary school would be the best investment in them.

 Kaufmann emphasizes the urgency of this initiative by stating that, “The time for change is now, parents, teachers, and schools, we cannot compromise.
 We cannot afford to make a difference now.
 We need the change.
 Help us to make science more practical.
 Help us to make our education more relevant.”

 The project is made possible through partnership between the foundation and Dext Technology, which makes the scientific kit available for the practical sessions.

 As part of this project, scientific set which serves as an integrated laboratory are made available to the schools which solves the problem that many elementary schools confront since they lack access to adequate science resources.
 Now through this project, Students can use these sets to conduct a variety of experiments that will improve their hands-on learning experience and help them comprehend science subjects more deeply.

 Also as part of the Project Alpha, a free online platform is made available by the Elsie Effah Kaufmann Foundation with support from Dext Technology Limited to track, assess, and maintain STEM (science, technology, engineering, and mathematics) initiatives nationwide.